 - 3. To develop a recognition of the need for, and an ability to engage in life-long learning by increasing the capacity for self directed learning and original investigation

 The K-State Biology REU program provides opportunities for independent research for students that may not have these opportunities at their home institution.
 Research projects will address biological patterns observed in changing environments by examining underlying genetic, developmental, physiological, or ecological mechanisms.
-This 10-week program is hosted by Konza Prairie Biological Station and the Division of Biology at Kansas State University.
-In addition to independent research projects conducted under the guidance of experienced faculty mentors, participants will learn about modern approaches in ecology and evolutionary biology, attend professional development seminars, travel to important ecological sites and genomic centers in Kansas and Missouri, and have two opportunities to present their research.
+This 10-week program is hosted by Konza Prairie Biological Station, the Ecological Genomics Institute, and the Division of Biology at Kansas State University.
+In addition to independent research projects conducted under the guidance of experienced faculty mentors, participants will learn about collection, analysis, integration, and interpretation of the diverse data used in ecology and evolutionary biology; attend professional development seminars; travel to important ecological sites and genomic centers in Kansas; and have multiple opportunities to present their research.
 Application deadline is March 1.

-This is a partnership between KSU and five community colleges in Kansas: Seward County, Garden City, Dodge City, Donnelly, and Kansas City Community Colleges.
+This is a partnership between KSU and five community colleges in Kansas: Seward County, Garden City, and Dodge City.
 Qualified minority and first-generation students will receive dual admission into the community college as well as to KSU with tuition waivers.
 The program aims to develop the students' interest in careers in biomedical research and allied sciences and to help them in the transition as they move to four-year institutions.

 The 10-week summer program offers students an opportunity to perform cutting-edge research.
 Each student will be paired with a faculty research mentor.
 The program includes lectures and presentations by Physics professors and Dr. Bruce Glymour, Professor of Philosophy, will lead discussions of ethical issues in physics, including case studies of some famous ethical violations in recent years.
 Students will develop a web page, give regular research updates, and give an oral or poster presentation summarizing their research project.
 Sophomores and juniors who have completed a course in modern physics are eligible.
 US citizens and permanent residents are encouraged to apply.
 Rolling admissions begin February 20th.

-Students in this 8-week summer program will become engaged in a research lab on the K-State campus.
+Students in this 8-week summer program will be engaged in research on the K-State campus.
 Students will be paired with a faculty member who will help them conduct an independent research project.
-RiPS is sponsored by the Kansas Louis Stokes Alliance for Minority Participation which is a National Science Foundation program which will strengthen the connection between K-State and four other Kansas colleges.
-Those colleges include: Dodge City Community College, Donnelly College, Garden City Community College and Seward County Community College.
-Students who identify themselves as Hispanic/Latino, African American/Black, Native American/American Indian, Pacific islander, multiracial or another underrepresented student group and are looking to transfer from a partner college to K-State are encouraged to apply.
+RiPS is sponsored by the Kansas Louis Stokes Alliance for Minority Participation which is a National Science Foundation program.
+It aims to strengthen the connection between K-State and four other Kansas colleges: Dodge City Community College, Donnelly College, Garden City Community College and Seward County Community College.
 RiPS will provide opportunities for students to conduct research in science, technology, engineering or math (STEM) fields.
-In addition to the research component of the program, RiPS students will also have the opportunity to socialize with students from all over the nation who are also participating in research programs.
+In addition to the research component of the program, RiPS students will have the opportunity to socialize with students from all over the nation who are participating in research programs on campus.
 Room and board are covered to help encourage students to fully immerse themselves in the atmosphere of K-State.
-Students will also receive a stipend to use for their participation in the 8-week program.
+Students will also receive a stipend for their participation in the 8-week program.
 The overall goal of RiPS is to provide summer academic and professional preparation to students.
+Students who identify themselves as Hispanic/Latino, African American/Black, Native American/American Indian, Pacific islander, multiracial or another underrepresented student group and are looking to transfer from a partner college to K-State are encouraged to apply.

 The 10-week program, with financial support from the National Science Foundation, will provide students the education and experiences they will need to become independent researchers and potentially future leaders in the aspects of biomass-derived fuels and chemicals.
 Each student will be paired with a faculty mentor or graduate student, and will work on a team project related to sustainable bioenergy.
 Students will participate in field trips, develop a web page, give a poster presentation summarizing their research project, and attend various social events.
 The program also includes attending seminars on topics related to sustainable bioenergy.
 Students from all science, socioeconomic, agricultural, and engineering majors are eligible to apply.
 Applicants must be U.S. citizens or permanent residents.
 Application deadline is February 15th.